DELTACRYPTO/owner.sol/README.md

-# owner.sol   WE ARE BASEDDDDD
+# owner.sol   WE ARE BASEDDDDDdddddd